-You don’t have to be a mental health professional to help troubled children—you only need a deep commitment to Jesus and kids and a whole lot of empathy.
+You don’t have to have a counseling degree to help children in crisis —you only need a deep commitment to Jesus and kids and a whole lot of empathy.

 Imagine your Sunday school class—all the kids are engaged in the lesson, intently focused on what Joseph’s father is going to do to him after the way he’s behaved.
 Then suddenly, your room disintegrates into chaos.
 Elizabeth—who’s experiencing some challenges outside of class—slaps Pedro in the back of the head.
 Some kids giggle, but others fidget uncomfortably—they wanted to find out what happened to Joseph.
 A volunteer scrambles toward Elizabeth, hoping to stop yet another impulsive outburst.
 After the dust settles, you see Elizabeth looking proud of what she’s created.

 I’ve encountered kids with a lot in common with Elizabeth in children’s ministry.
 In fact, an established “troublemaker” was one of my first assignments when I signed on as a volunteer.

 As a marriage and family therapist and professor, I thought I knew the necessary skills for working with troubled children.
 But some of these lads frosted my professional expertise.
 From temper outbursts to overtly unbecoming behavior—you name it.
 And I’ll tell you what, I now express appreciation more openly to children’s ministry volunteers—the unsung heroes of our churches.

 What do you do when you know a child is hurting or doesn’t fit in with the other kids?
 If a child is suffering because of a physical or emotional challenge—or both—where do you turn?
 And how do you know whether the challenges are beyond your resources?

 You can make powerful connections in kids’ lives, even when they’re burdened with emotional, physical, and social problems.
 Here are three profound principles I’ve learned in my journey as a children’s ministry volunteer and professional counselor.